 - knowledge-based AI: explicit representation of knowledge, for example in a rule-based form, accompanied with reasoning mechanisms to derive new information

 I argue that a third component is missing, namely interaction.
 My research expertise is in connecting reasoning and interaction, sometimes used in combination with data-driven techniques.
-I call this interactive machine reasoning, which we currently investigate through one of the projects within the 10-year Hybrid Intelligence gravitation programme.
+I call this interactive machine reasoning; see also a video I created providing an overview of the Vidi project CoreSAEP, with more background on these ideas.
+We currently investigate this through several of the projects within the 10-year Hybrid Intelligence gravitation programme.

 Data-driven and knowledge-based AI

 In knowledge-based approaches, representation and reasoning are explicit.
 An advantage of this is that they are more amenable to explanation of how a conclusion was reached.
 This is important for understanding and possibly contesting what the machine does.
 With machine learning this is more difficult due to a complex learned relation between input and output.
 However the advantage of machine learning is that we do not have to model potentially vast amounts of knowledge explicitly, which can be infeasible in practice.
 The following video provides a short introduction to the area of Knowledge Representation & Reasoning, created for a 3rd year bachelor course in Computer Science.